-Hannah Zicarelli Tiago Cogumbreiro

-University of Massachusetts Boston, Boston, USA hannah.zicarelli001@umb.edu, tiago.cogumbreiro@umb.edu
+Hannah Zicarelli Tiago Cogumbreiro Univeristy of Massachusetts Boston, Boston, USA hannah.zicarelli001@umb.edu, tiago.cogumbreiro@umb.edu

 This talk aims to facilitate tool-diverse experimental evaluations of static and symbolic analysis on datasets of hundreds of GPU programs.
-We will discuss the difficulty of executing large evaluations of GPU programs, the infrastructure we developed to address such challenges, along with extending our infrastructure to handle new analysis problems.
+We will discuss the difficulty of executing large evaluations, the infrastructure we developed to address these challenges, along with extending our infrastructure to handle new analysis problems.